 One way we have helped our grocery bill is the way we shop.
 We have shopped at Aldi for years.
 Both my husband and I grew up shopping at Aldi and that’s where we started shopping after we got married.

-It wasn’t until the past couple years that we have been able to learn these lessons.
+It wasn’t until recently that we have been able to learn these lessons.
 When the kids were little, those first few years were all a blur.
 I don’t know how we even ate for a couple of those years.
 Hamburger Helper made a great meal.
 So did frozen pizza.

 There was no planning meals and I think we used to grab cheap fast food more often than not, which resulted in spending even more money and getting sick after eating the food!